falloutxAY/rdf-dtdl-fabric-ontology-converter/README.md

 ## Disclaimer

+This is a **personal project** and is **not an official Microsoft product**.
+It is not supported, endorsed, or maintained by Microsoft Corporation.
+The views and implementations here are my own and do not represent Microsoft's positions or recommendations.

-This repository was created as part of my personal learning and experimenting with AI‑assisted software development (Actually AI did 99.9% of the work).
-There may be mistakes or omissions, and the outputs may not be complete or correct for all ontologies.
+This tool was created as part of my personal learning with AI-assisted development.
+There may be errors, and outputs may not be complete or correct for all ontologies. **Use at your own risk.**

-Please refer to the `LICENSE` file for the full terms governing use, distribution, and limitations.
+Please refer to the [LICENSE](LICENSE) file for full terms.

 ## Features